-Cardiology:Cardiovascular disease with angina (heart attack) — Сardiac catheterization with stent placement .
+Cardiology:Angina pectoris (heart attack) — Сardiac catheterization with stent placement .
 Treatment abroad

 Angina pectoris is a heart disease manifested by a sense of discomfort and pain behind the breastbone.
 The risks of disease increases with age.
 For example, among people 40 to 50 years old, the number of cases does not exceed 1%, while in the next age group (50-60 years), this figure is 10%.
 When angina pectoris is detected, the patient is selected a set of therapeutic and preventive measures.